notAnotherAverageJoe/OceanShell-C-based-Shell/OceanshellDocs.md

+# OceanLife 🌊

-This is a shell written in C lang.
+A lighthearted shell written in C to manage files and provide some interactive functionality.
+Let’s dive into it!
-It focuses on functionality while adding a slight smile to the user...probably.

-# OceanLife
+## Commands

-## Tides - File creation
+Tides - File Creation

-- tides 'FILENAME.ext'
+Command: tides 'FILENAME.ext'
-- this will create a file in the current directory with the extension you chose.
+Description: This command creates a file in the current directory with the specified name and extension (e.g., .txt, .md, .log).
+Example:
+tides myfile.txt
+This will create a file named myfile.txt in the current directory.

+---

+---

-## Waves - File deletion
+### Waves - File Deletion

-- waves 'FILENAME.ext'
+Command: waves 'FILENAME.ext'
+Description: This command deletes the specified file from the current directory.
+Be careful, it’s gone for good!
+Example:
+waves oldfile.txt
-- this command will delete the file from current directory
+This will delete the file oldfile.txt from the directory.

+---

+---

-## inkit - Write to file
+### Inkit - Write to File

-- inkit 'FILENAME.ext'
+Command: inkit 'FILENAME.ext'
-- This command will write the users input into the designated file.
-- This appends the text to a file, it will not overwrite what is already written.
+Description: This command allows you to append content to an existing file.
+It will not overwrite anything that’s already in the file.
-- Allows users to hit space and even structure of Markdown if needed.
+Features:
+You can type anything you wish into the file (space characters included).
+Structure the content with Markdown, if you want to!
+End your input by hitting an empty line (pressing Enter on a blank line).
+Example:
+Copy code
+inkit notes.txt
+After running the command, the shell will prompt you to enter content for notes.txt.
+Once you're done, just hit Enter on an empty line, and your content will be saved.
+Additional Commands:
+Uhoh - Delete All Files (Be Careful!)
+Command: uhoh
+Description: This is a fun one—cleans up all files on the C drive... but don’t actually use it unless you’re joking. 😉 Greet - Friendly Message
+Command: greet
+Description: A warm greeting from your humble OceanLife shell.
+A reminder to smile!
+General Notes:
+Each of these commands operates in the current working directory.
+The shell continues running until you enter the exit command, which will safely exit the program.